Complete Guide to an Online Communications Degree

 Students pursuing degrees in communications should verify that their program is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), which to ensures that it meets a rigorous national standard.
 All programs listed on this page are available in fully online format, offering students maximum flexibilty as they complete their studies.
 We also provide more specific information detailing the differences between the available degree levels.

-Comprehensive List of Schools for an Online Communications Degree (177)
+Comprehensive List of Accredited Online Schools - Communications Degrees (176)

 An associate degree in communications is typically the minimum education requirement for this field.
 Getting a communications associate degree online helps students develop techniques that are essential to their prospective careers, such as problem solving, critical thinking, and interpersonal skills.
 Students may take courses in introduction to mass communications, English composition, media writing, and digital media editing.

 Many associate degree holders continue their education by obtaining a bachelor's degree in communications.
 This program focuses on teaching students how to interpret different kinds of human dialogue.
 Students also learn how to improve their speech to effectively persuade audiences.
 Core classes include topics such as behavioral science; debate and argumentation; theories of communications; and voice, dictation, and articulation.

 Master's degrees further examine the ways that people synthesize information and the techniques that can be used to successfully persuade audiences.
 Students focus on analyzing a variety of issues and find original ways to relay messages.
 They may take courses with topics in strategy, leadership, ethics, business media, marketing, global connection, speech writing, intercultural communications, social influence, rhetoric, human conflict, and citizenship.

 The highest form of education for this field is a doctorate in communications.
 Students normally select an area of concentration and conduct a considerable amount of independent research before completing an original dissertation to present to an advisory board at the culmination of the program.